chromedp/docker-headless-shell/README.md

-The version of `headless-shell` contained in this Docker image has been modified from the original Chromium source tree, to report the same user agent as Chrome, and has had other minor modifications made to it in order make it better suited for use in an embedded context.
+The version of `headless-shell` contained in this Docker image has been modified from the original Chromium source tree, to report the same user agent as Chrome, and has had other minor modifications made to it in order to make it better suited for use in an embedded context.

 ## Running